Choosing Between Custom & Stock Displays

 2. What Is Your Required Product Capacity?

-Next you want to figure out exactly how much product you can put on display.
-Some stock options will only allow for an option that gives you 25% less products than you want, do the math and figure out how much down time the display will have.
+Next, you want to figure out exactly how much product you can put on display.
+Some stock options will only allow for an option that gives you 25% fewer products than you want.
+Do the math and figure out how much downtime the display will have.

-One of the biggest considerations is the load capacity of the display.
-How much can it hold of your product, let alone efficiently hold.
+One of the most significant considerations is the display's load capacity.
+How much can it hold of your product, let alone hold it efficiently?
 Lightweight items may not have an issue, but electronics could.

 3. Stock Display Sizes Are Locked

-Every retailer has a standard sales number per-square-foot of the display.
-That makes it an easy calculation for you to run the numbers of how much you need to sell.
-Plus you need to make sure your display is compliant.
+Every retailer has a standard sales number per square foot of display.
+That makes it an easy calculation for you to run the numbers on how much you need to sell.
+Plus, you need to make sure your display is compliant.

-With a custom display and the right manufacturer, you’ll be automatically approved for your choice retailer or club store, and have a unique footprint.
+With a custom display and the right manufacturer, you’ll be automatically approved for your choice of retailer or club store and have a unique footprint.

 4. Stock Displays Allow For Limited Customization